Coding-Coach/find-a-mentor-api/CONTRIBUTING.md

 ### Installing mongodb
-This is the easiest way to run the app, as you only need to install mongo and then go to the next stop in this guide.
+This is the easiest way to run the app, as you only need to install mongo and then go to the next step in this guide.

 ### Using Docker
 If using docker, just run the container using docker compose: